12 Interesting Facts About Texas

 If you’ve ever wondered where the phrase “Houston, we have a problem” came from, you now know the answer.

 Established in 1961, the Houston Space Center acts as NASA’s hub for Mission Control.
-This is where the agency communicates with astronauts that it has sent out to space.
+This is where the agency communicates with astronauts it has sent into space.

 A trip to the Houston Space Center is fascinating.
 You’ll witness objects brought back from space on the Apollo mission.
 Additionally, you’ll get to put on full astronaut gear and snap some photos!